 Jesús Labarta received a B.S. in Telecommunications Engineering from the Technical University of Catalunya (UPC) in 1981 and his Ph.D. in Telecommunications Engineering also from UPC in 1983.
 He is full professor of Computer Architecture at UPC since 1990 and was Director of CEPBA-European Center of Parallelism at Barcelona from 1996 to 2005.
 Since its creation in 2005, he has been the Director of the Computer Sciences Research Department within the Barcelona Supercomputing Center (BSC).
 During his 35-year academic career, Prof. Labarta has made significant contributions in programming models and performance analysis tools for parallel, multicore and accelerated systems, with the sole objective of helping application programmers to improve their understanding of their applications performance and to improve programming productivity in the transition towards very large-scale systems.
 Under his supervision, his research team has been developing performance analysis and prediction tools (Paraver and Dimemas) and pioneering research on how to increase the intelligence embedded in these performance tools.

-Ken Dockser is Senior Director at Qualcomm where he heads up the Processor Research Team.
-He has been designing processors for over 30 years in a variety of architectures including VAX, X86, MIPS, PowerPC, ARM and RISC-V. He has expertise in a variety of areas including computer architecture, microarchitecture, arithmetic, verification, benchmarking, software development and marketing.
-Ken has been active in several industry organizations including IEEE-754 Standard for Floating-Point Arithmetic, Heterogeneous System Architecture (HSA), and Embedded Microprocessor Benchmark Consortium (EMBC).
+Ken has been designing processors for over 30 years in a variety of architectures including VAX, X86, MIPS, PowerPC, ARM and RISC-V. He has expertise in a variety of areas including computer architecture, microarchitecture, arithmetic, verification, benchmarking, software development and marketing.
+Ken has been active in several industry organizations including IEEE-754 Standard for Floating-Point Arithmetic, Heterogeneous System Architecture (HSA), and Embedded Microprocessor Benchmark Consortium (EEMBC).
 He holds 39 US patents in the area of microprocessor design.
-Ken serves on the RISC-V Technical Steering Committee, chairs the BitManip Task Group, and is an active participant in many of the task groups – most notably Vector, Compliance, and Cryptography.
+Ken is an active participant in many of the RISC-V task groups.

 Co-Founder, Stream Computing